seinecle/umigon-lexicons/README.md

 # Umigon-lexicons
 Includes lexicons with Boolean conditions and conditional expressions, and procedures to evaluate those.
 These are the fundamental blocks underpinning applications in sentiment analysis, emotion identification and more.

+## Where are the lexicons?

+The static text files for the lexicons have moved in a separate repo, to facilitate testing.
+The repo you are presently visiting includes the code logic to handle these lexicons, and in particular the rules to make decisions based on them.

 ## Try it

 These lexicons are implemented in a click-and-point, free, registration-free [web application](https://nocodefunctions.com).